 The ego dystonic provoked by these intrusive thoughts can be thought of as the result of extreme responsibility to eliminate or prevent a perceived threat or harm.
 The overall score and the subscale of the ROII show excellent psychometric properties.
-In addition, to further support the validity of ROII, the comparison between obsessive-compulsive patients and the normal group in the frequency of the total score and subscales of intrusive thoughts indicated patients with obsessive-compulsive that disorder scored higher than normal participants.
-These results indicate that ROII has a high sensitivity in distinguishing obsessivecompulsive patients and normal people.
-This finding indicates that the questionnaire effectively captures obsessive content. demonstrating its value as a diagnostic tool for OCD subtypes.
+In addition, to further support the validity of ROII, the comparison between obsessive-compulsive patients and the normal group in the frequency of the total score and subscales of intrusive thoughts indicated that patients with obsessive-compulsive disorder scored higher than normal participants.
+These results indicate that ROII has a high distinguishing sensitivity in compulsive patients and normal people.
+This finding indicates that the questionnaire effectively obsessive content, captures demonstrating its value as a diagnostic tool for OCD subtypes.